 The 1901 Census for Canada shows that the Minor family were still living in Wainfleet, Ontario.
 Edward Minor was Head of the household, age 42.
 His wife was Almira aged 44.
 The listed children were May aged 14, and two new additions to the family, Alexander, Son, age 8 born 11th September 1892 and Grandson.
 Emory Doel age 5 born 15th January 1896.
-Minnie Doel is no longer living with the family, she married William Doel on 12th July 1895 when she was sixteen years of age.
+Minnie Doel was not living with the family as she had married William Doel on 12th July 1895 when she was sixteen years of age.

 The Doel family also came from the same district.
-The 1891 Census for Canada shows that they also live in Wainfleet, the Head was Samuel Doel age 48, his Wife, Martha age 44 and their children, David age 22, Robert age 20, Nellie age 17, William (Emory’s father) age 15, Lusie age 15, Samuel age 11, Mollie age 9, Maggie age 7 and Mabel age 4.
+The 1891 Census for Canada shows that they also lived in Wainfleet, the Head was Samuel Doel age 48, his Wife, Martha age 44 and their children, David age 22, Robert age 20, Nellie age 17, William (Emory’s father) age 15, Lusie age 15, Samuel age 11, Mollie age 9, Maggie age 7 and Mabel age 4.

 Unfortunately I have not been unable to trace William Doel on any Census Forms after this date, however I came across a Public family Tree on Ancestry.co.uk and contacted the owner of the tree to ask for any information regarding Emory’s father.
 This was her reply.